LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 https://github.com/didoudiaz/gprolog/issues/4

+This issue is fixed in the GNU Prolog 1.5.1 version.

 Using SICStus Prolog as the backend on Windows doesn't currently work in version 4.7.0 and earlier versions.
 The underlying issues are fixed in the SICStus Prolog 4.7.1 version.